FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 The class diagram in Figure 9.18 combines two versions of the AUTHORIZATION pattern with a Composite pattern.
 File access is an extension of that pattern by replacing ProtectionObject by FileComponent and Right by AccessControlListEntry (ACLE), and workstation access is defined by a similar application of the AUTHORIZATION pattern.

-Figure 9.18: Class diagram for the FILE ACCESS CONTROL pattern
+<Figures figure="9-18">Class diagram for the FILE ACCESS CONTROL pattern</Figures>

 ### DYNAMICS

 The sequence diagram in Figure 9.19 shows the use case ‘Open and write to a file’.
 A user actor opens the file, the directory locates it and when found, opens it.
 Opening results in the file access permission being set up for future reference1.
 When the user later tries to write to the file, their rights to write the file are checked and the write operation proceeds if authorized.

-Figure 9.19: Sequence diagram for the use case ‘Open and write to a file’
+<Figures figure="9-19">Sequence diagram for the use case ‘Open and write to a file’</Figures>

 ### EXAMPLE RESOLVED